This lamb korma is an easy classic Indian dish made with aromatic spices and a creamy cashew based sauce.

 WHAT IS LAMB KORMA MADE OF?

 While this korma recipe uses lamb, korma can be made with other meat.
 Usually, however, it’s a chicken or lamb dish.
+Try this chicken korma for a wonderful authentic recipe.
 When made with lamb, it can sometimes be called “mutton korma”.

 Mutton, however, is sheep over the age of 12 months whereas lamb is considered meat from a sheep under 12 months.
 American lamb is lamb not mutton.